 Yeah, there are options.
 I don’t know how much you know about the Real Virtuality engine, but it can do really cool stuff.
 I actually think it’s a diamond in the rough.
 Obviously, with a military simulator like Arma, you can’t explore it too much – there’s not a lot of exploration that can happen.
 But there’s a lot of cool things that can be done with the engine like underground structures and things like that, and they help with some technical problems.
 I think that’s definitely a potential idea.

 Again, with every new element we put in, we need to be careful with how it affects things.
-Anything that takes away from it being your story is not good – I really don’t want to break the connection that this is your avatar, because I think that’s what’s special about it.
-You know that your character will be there if he stays alive and you know that if your character dies, that’s it .
+Anything that takes away from it is your story is not good – I really don’t want to break the connection that this is your avatar, because I think that’s what’s special about it.
+You know that your character will be there if he stays alive and you know that if your character dies, that’s it.
 So it should all be about your character doing what you want.
 So I do have reservations about these sorts of things.
-It’s similar with my reservations with Free to Play.
+It’s similar to my reservations with Free to Play.
 I’ve maybe ruffled up some people in the industry about it, but I’m not saying I’m against it totally, I just have reservations.
 I’m sure the guys who set up World of Warcraft probably had reservations about their pricing model as well.
 I’ve got reservations about adding side-missions and stuff like that.
 But we can look at it and see how it fits, just carefully.

 Persistence is a large part of the game.
 The way it works with being able to go onto any server with your gear and change around easily – is that how you envisioned it?
 Is that how it would be in a perfect world or would it be more MMO-style or something like that?